Wyparks04/Degree_Impact_On_Data_Analyst_Salaries/README.md

 ### 3. Execution Order
 To reproduce the full data‑cleaning and database‑creation workflow, run the notebooks in the following order:

-data_cleaning.ipynb – Initial cleaning and preprocessing of the raw datasets.
+data_cleaning.ipynb – Initial cleaning and preprocessing of the raw ai_jobs dataset.

-data_cleaning2.ipynb – Secondary cleaning, feature adjustments, and preparation of final cleaned files.
+data_cleaning2.ipynb – Initial cleaning and preprocessing of the data_analyst_jobs dataset cleaned from the data_jobs dataset (mentioned in the next section), and preparation of final cleaned files.

 create_SQLite_database.ipynb – Loads the cleaned datasets and builds the SQLite database used for analysis.